 Final disposition sounds, well, conclusive.
-Indeed, this is about what you ultimately want done with your physical body following death and can include burial (sometimes referred to internment), cremation, removal from the state (if you want to be, say, buried in a different state), and other types of disposition.
-You may also detail if you wish for a funeral or other type of ceremony (maybe even a party) to be held.
+Indeed, this is about what you ultimately want to be done with your physical body following death and can include burial (sometimes referred to interment), cremation, removal from the state (if you want to be buried in a different state), and other types of disposition.
+You may also detail if you wish, a funeral or other type of ceremony (maybe even a party) to be held.
 If you’ve purchased a burial plot or want to be laid to rest in the family mausoleum, you would include those details here.

 Choose a Designee

 If something were to happen to you without a disposition of final remains document in place, the surviving spouse (if there is one) assumes the role as designee.
-If there is no surviving spouse, then the designee role goes to the any surviving children, followed by the parents of the decedent, then grandchildren, surviving siblings, an d then surviving grandparents.
+If there is no surviving spouse, then the designee role passes to any surviving children.
+If there are no surviving children then the role would pass to the parents of the decedent, then grandchildren, surviving siblings, and finally surviving grandparents.

-Your wishes may change over time and that’s ok, because the disposition of final remains is revocable.
+Your wishes may change over time and that’s OK because the disposition of final remains is revocable.
 That means you can change your designee if one becomes unable or unwilling.
-(Regardless if you want to amend your disposition of final remains document, you should review your estate plan annually and if any major life events require updates.)
+(Regardless of whether or not you want to amend your disposition of final remains document, you should review your estate plan annually to see if any major life events require updates.)

 How do I Start?

 Because the disposition of final remains document is a key part of your estate plan, it’s best to get started with my free Estate Plan Questionnaire.
-Again, your estate plan can be a great way to show you care, so get started before Valentine’s Day!
+Questions or want to discuss your personal situation?
 Contact me at any time via email or phone (515-371-6077).